0x466162/sshgw/README.md

 The concept I am currently working on is to based on the following corner stones:

-  o  access is granted only via signed keys o  access is granted only if channeled through the gateway o  the user himself has no control over the keys that grant access to the backend o  the user requests access to a system via a frontend (probably web based service) which will generate a signed key for a fixed amount of time o  the gateway grants access to specific systems only for any given cert
+  *  access is granted only via signed keys
+  *  access is granted only if channeled through the gateway
+  *  the user himself has no control over the keys that grant access to the backend
+  *  the user requests access to a system via a frontend (probably web based service) which will generate a signed key for a fixed amount of time
+  *  the gateway grants access to specific systems only for any given cert

 The current working state is using remote commands instead of proxy commands, I am undecided which of the two I want to have for the final product as both have different pros and cons.